Lezette/Lezette/README.md

 - 💬 I found myself in a rabbit hole researching Bézier curves and now I believe I understand SVG
 - ⚡ I used to work as a backend PHP developer, using CodeIgniter and Laravel.
 - 🤖 I'm a CSS geek
-- 💪🏾 I'm a gym girly and I skip a lot, my current record is skipping for 10 minutes nonstop and 3 minutes with weighted rope
+- 💪🏾 I'm a gym girly and I like jump rope a lot